HavidDulsman/PU-InstagramBot/README.md

-# Instagram Liking Bot - Made for Personal Use
+# Instagram Bot - Made for Personal Use